CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowDefinition.md

 `func (o *WorkflowWorkflowDefinition) HasCatalog() bool`

 HasCatalog returns a boolean if a field has been set.

+### GetWorkflowMetadata

+`func (o *WorkflowWorkflowDefinition) GetWorkflowMetadata() WorkflowWorkflowMetadataRelationship`

+GetWorkflowMetadata returns the WorkflowMetadata field if non-nil, zero value otherwise.

+### GetWorkflowMetadataOk

+`func (o *WorkflowWorkflowDefinition) GetWorkflowMetadataOk() (*WorkflowWorkflowMetadataRelationship, bool)`

+GetWorkflowMetadataOk returns a tuple with the WorkflowMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWorkflowMetadata

+`func (o *WorkflowWorkflowDefinition) SetWorkflowMetadata(v WorkflowWorkflowMetadataRelationship)`

+SetWorkflowMetadata sets WorkflowMetadata field to given value.

+### HasWorkflowMetadata

+`func (o *WorkflowWorkflowDefinition) HasWorkflowMetadata() bool`

+HasWorkflowMetadata returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)